esm-dev/esm-vscode/README.md

 ```

 > The `@jsxRuntime` is a special field for JSX runtime resloving.
 It's not required if you don't use it.

+## Snippets

+This extension provides some useful snippets for working with ESM modules.

+- `importmap`: Insert a new import map script tag.
+- `module`: Insert a new module script tag.
+- `module-with-src`: Insert a new module script tag with `src` attribute.